forestgrape/coronavirus/index.md

 <p id=particle-deposition>---</p>

 #### Intermezzo Particle Deposition and Clearance in the Respiratory Tract
-Conversational remarks about how I understand particle deposition models. <br>
+Conversational remarks about how I understand particle deposition models.

+Particle deposition and clearance are possibly relevant for Covid-19 in view of:
+* infection pathways
+* spread within the lower respiratory tract (pathogenesis)
+* spread to the pharynx (swab test and transmission)
+* spread out of the body (transmission)
+* depositions of medicaments for treatment

 How many particles are deposited/absorbed in which region of the respiratory tract depends on various factors ([park et al](#park) have recently written a review).

 ##### factors
 - particles properties such as diameter, density, form and material